MartinSahlen/go-cloud-fn/README.md

 project is really to show that a pretty simple setup like this (very little dependencies and config required) enables you to write code for cloud functions using Go <3!

-Run `gopherjs build index.go` to compile the project.
+Run `npm run build` to compile the project.

 then, you will run: